mandelsoft/spiff/README.md

 can then be called without arguments.
 There might be no non-defaulted parameters after a defaulted one.

+A call may only omit arguments for optional parameters from right to left.
+If there should be an explicit argument for the right most parameter, arguments for all parameters must be specified.
+Cherry-picking is not possible.

-The expression for the default does not need to be a constant expression, it might refer to other nodes in the yaml document.
+The expression for the default does not need to be a constant value or even expression, it might refer to other nodes in the yaml document.
 The default expression is always evaluated in the scope of the lambda expression declaration at the time the lambda expression is evaluated.

 e.g.: